GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/strategies-for-adopting-pwas/index.md

   TODO
 ---

-One of the great things about the technology that makes web apps installable and work offline is that they’re designed with progressive enhancement in mind.
+One of the great things about the technology that makes web apps installable and work offline is that they're designed with progressive enhancement in mind.
 That means they can be included in your website today, without any changes aside from registering them!
-Create a basic Web App Manifest, a self-contained offline page, and a Service Worker to cache and serve the offline page, and you’re set!
+Create a basic Web App Manifest, a self-contained offline page, and a Service Worker to cache and serve the offline page, and you're set!
 This will provide a very basic offline experience for your users, but the following three strategies can help you provide an even better experience, each with a different level of investment needed.

 ## Focus on a Feature